jesus-vc/ciper_decipher_strings/README.md

 **SUMMARY**

 **Procedure:**
 This program ciphers and deciphers a user-inputted string by using the ordinal of the string's first character as the key to encrypt all string characters.
-The main program interacts (input/output) with the user, calling two functions to cipher and decipher.
+Two functions are called from the main function to cipher and decipher.